-The recommended minimum ratio in EYFS is 1:4 The recommended minimum ratio in Y1, 2, 3 is 1:6 The recommended minimum ratio in Y4,5,6 is 1:15
+The recommended minimum ratio in EYFS is 1:4 The recommended minimum ratio in Y1 is 1:4 The recommended minimum ratio in Y2, 3 is 1:6 The recommended minimum ratio in Y4,5,6 is 1:15

 During a school visit we prefer all volunteers to be DBS checked.
 Without a DBS check volunteers cannot be left in charge of a group and it is usually, therefore, impractical for parents without DBS checks to fulfil the responsibilities of a parent helper on visits.